 China's high-speed rail network now boasts the world's largest grid.
 (Image via SCMP)

-Stitching the country together through around 2,000 train trips a day, it’s no surprise this transit option has become so popular, particularly as domestic flights have some of the worst air traffic delays in the world.
+Stitching the country together through around 2,000 train trips a day, it’s no surprise this transit option has become so popular, particularly as Chinese domestic flights have some of the worst air traffic delays in the world.

 However, the impact that bullet trains have had on China’s transport system goes beyond mere railway/plane showdowns.
 It extends to productivity, relocation and new markets.